Nolan Norris

-Nolan Norris (born 17 February 2005) is an American professional soccer player who plays as a centre-back for Major League Soccer club FC Dallas.
+Nolan Norris (born 17 February 2005) is an American professional soccer player who plays as a center-back for Major League Soccer club FC Dallas.

 Club career

 Norris joined the academy of FC Dallas in 2017 at the age of 12.
 On 18 April 2022, he made his debut for North Texas SC in MLS Next Pro, playing 74 minutes in a 1–0 victory over San Jose Earthquakes II.
 In November 2022, Norris signed a homegrown player contract with FC Dallas, agreeing a three-year deal with the option of a further year.
 On 1 June 2023, he made his Major League Soccer debut for FC Dallas, starting in a 2–1 defeat to Sporting Kansas City.
+On 25 April 2026 he scored his first MLS goal in a 2-1 loss to Seattle Sounders.

 International career

 Norris has represented the United States at various youth international levels up to under–23s where he featured in the 2023 Pan American Games.

+Personal life

+Norris is the oldest of six siblings, all of whom have played in the FC Dallas Academy.